needle-mirror/com.unity.learn.iet-framework/Documentation~/framework-documentation.md

 ## Future Prefabs and Criteria

 A good way to review many of the concepts within this guide is to create a "Future Prefab Instance".
-This is when the framework asks the user to spawn a prefab in the scene, and then modify values of said prefab within the scene.
+This is useful for tutorials that ask the user to spawn a prefab in the scene, and then modify values of said prefab within the scene.
 However, since the prefab doesn't exist in the scene until it's initialized, it requires some work, as follows.

-First, let's create a new Tutorial with at least two tutorial pages attached to it:
+First, let's create a new scene and a new Tutorial with at least two **Narrative with Instructions** tutorial pages, and the scene, attached to it:

 ![](images/index050.png)

+And assign it to the list of tutorials in the Tutorials file.
 For this tutorial, you can use any script with any property.
 This example features a simple Cube Prefab with a Prefab script attached.
 The script only contains a public int called magicNumber.

 ![](images/index051.png)